auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ### Homework Problem #6: Exercise 1.3

-Write a program that outputs the following message to the screen:
+Write a program that displays the following pattern:

 ### Sample Output